asanetargoss/HardcoreAlchemy/README.md

 # Hardcore Alchemy

-# Running with Minecraft
+Hardcore Alchemy is two things, a mod and a modpack.

+About the Hardcore Alchemy modpack:
-* This mod is for 1.10.2
+* A 1.10.2 hardcore/survival/magic pack
-* See the wiki for documentation for the modpack, which includes this mod
+* [See the wiki](https://github.com/asanetargoss/HardcoreAlchemy/wiki) for more information about the pack

+About the Hardcore Alchemy mod:
+* Add miscellaneous survival and cross-mod compatibility features meant to complement the modpack
-* No license yet (ie do not distribute/all rights reserved)
+* Will be released on its own at a later time.
+No license yet. (ie do not distribute/all rights reserved)
-* The mod will be made available by itself at a later time

 # Developing/building